Get Over 250 Recipes

 Antibiotics are pharmaceutical agents that kill bacteria.

 According to research, antibiotics can make it more difficult to fight off the flu virus — by wiping out healthy bacteria and leaving your immune system defenseless.
-Drinking a daily probiotic, like CocoBiotic, can replenish good bacteria in the gut to help strengthen your natural defense against viruses.
+Give your body complete support with our Antiviral Protocol: Replenish good bacteria in the gut and help to strengthen your natural defense against viruses.

 Learn Body Ecology's System of Health and Healing from the comfort of your own home.
 View our online courses at Body Ecology U.

 Now, the dangerous and uncontained virus, commonly found in Africa and Asia, has millions of people fearing for their lives.
 Pregnant women have been urged to take caution in where they travel since the virus can easily spread from mother to baby, possibly causing a severe birth defect known as microcephaly.1 Even men have been warned against the viral outbreak as the virus can be transmitted through infected semen.
-Health professionals believe that without taking the proper precautions, as many as 4 million people could be infected with the Zika virus by the end of this year — largely because we don’t have the immunity to resist it.2
+Health professionals estimated that, without taking the proper precautions, as many as 4 million people could have been infected with the Zika virus by the end of 2016 — largely because we don’t have the immunity to resist it.2

 You can’t stop the common cold or the flu with antibiotics.
 But you can make these viral infections worse.

 Antibiotics strengthen a viral infection (like the common cold or the flu).
 Viruses naturally living in the body can store antibiotic-resistant genes, passing them out like candy to hungry bacteria and intensifying the problem of antibiotic resistance.

 Antibiotic resistance is a very real public health crisis.
 When bacteria are resistant to antibiotic drugs, they are able to survive (and even thrive) in the body — in spite of antibiotic use.